Root Canal – Signs and Symptoms of a Tooth Abscess

 The best way to avoid the hassle of a root canal is to practice good oral hygiene daily to prevent the buildup of plaque and bacteria.
 Brushing at least twice a day, flossing, and the use of mouthwash can prevent so many unnecessary dental complications.

-If you have any questions and would like to schedule a visit for an exam, please give us a call at (718) 494-2200 or contact us online: http://drmarianadds.com/contact-us/
+If you have any questions and would like to schedule a visit for an exam, please call our Staten Island Dentist Office at (718) 494-2200 or contact us online: http://drmarianadds.com/contact-us/